LoqmanSamani/mapk-pathway/README.md

 ------------------------------------------------
 • - Additional_resources : Contains files and materials related to
 the replication of the original study using the MRA approach.
-(some results may not match those of the study due to the use of different methods)
+(some results may not match those of the study due to the use of different statistical methods)